andersc/fastqueue/README.md

 FastQueueASM Transactions -> 9471164/s
 ```

 However, on X64 platforms I don't see the same gain in my benchmarks.
-With that said Rigtorps queue is really the one to beat ;-) .

 **AMD EPYC 7763 64-Core Processor**